 - Seniors - All Seniors are advised by designated Electrical Engineering faculty.
 All students should schedule an appointment via email or starfish requesting an appointment to be advised virtually or in person; Graduating seniors in their last semester will be advised by the Department Chairperson.

-- Transfer - All Transfer students must complete the University Transfer process.
+- Transfers - All Transfer students must complete the University Transfer process.
 This process can be found by going to The Office of Transfer Student Programming website, and completing the Transfer Student Online Orientation.
-Once a student has completed that process, the student will receive an email from email@example.com to be advised virtually or in person.
+Once a student has completed that process, the student will receive an email from firstname.lastname@example.org to be advised virtually or in person.